Christian Arroyo Player Props: Red Sox vs. Tigers

 Christian Arroyo At The Plate

-- Arroyo has gotten at least one hit twice this year in six games, including one multi-hit game.
+- Arroyo has gotten a hit in two of seven games this year, and had multiple hits in one of those games.

-- In six games played this year, he has not hit a home run.
+- In seven games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.